ADT Home Security System Review

-- Hardwired security cameras: These are mounted in strategic locations throughout your property, and installation doesn’t leave any visible scars, obtrusive wiring, or damage.
+- Hardwired security cameras: These are mounted in strategic locations throughout your property, without leaving any visible damage.

-- Pet-friendly motion detector: Provide wide coverage, and they can even integrate with video monitoring to tag alerts to camera feeds or recordings.
+- Pet-friendly motion detector: Provide wide coverage, and they can even integrate with video.
 Won’t trip if your dog or cat runs by.

 - Wireless door/window sensors: Protects your most vulnerable access points, includes glass-break detection

 - Window decal and yard sign: This is the familiar blue octagon that tells intruders that you’re protected.
 Studies show that having this symbol present is in itself a crime deterrent.